 IN ADDITION TO the 11 concordance lines I’ve just discussed, there are 15 lines in which bear arms was not unambiguously used in its literal sense, but as to which I couldn’t point to a specific factor ruling out the possibility that they would have been understood to express the “natural meaning” that was declared by Heller.

-[Comment on (17): I initially categorized this line as ambiguous because of it appeared to me that if bear arms is interpreted as having its military sense, the inclusion of to fight would be at least somewhat redundant.
-However, it now occurrs to me that if bear arms is interpreted to mean ‘serve in the military,’ there wouldn’t necessarily be any redundancy, since it is possible to do military service without actually having occasion to go into battle.]
+[Comments on (17): (a) I interpret “to fight with their maſters” to mean ‘fight alongside their masters,’ not ‘fight against their masters.’ (b) I initially categorized this line as ambiguous because of it appeared to me that if bear arms is interpreted as having its military sense, the inclusion of to fight would be at least somewhat redundant.
+However, it now occurs to me that if bear arms is interpreted to mean ‘serve in the military,’ there wouldn’t necessarily be any redundancy, since it is possible to do military service without actually having occasion to go into battle.]

 [Comment on (19): This line is analogous to (17), with the apparent redundancy being between bear Arms and fight.
 What I’ve said regarding (17) therefore applies here as well.]